avjaarsveld/avjaarsveld.github.io/_posts/2015-02-25-Using-Postgres-for-the-First-Time.md

 ---

 I've been asked to look at a project that uses Postgres.
-This is what I needed to do to get it running in a development environment.
+This is what I needed to do to get it running in an Ubuntu development environment.
 The different/interesting bits are in the [Setup the Database](#db) section, below.

+> What you see here worked, but it was a first stab and some of this can be done succinctly.

 ## 1. Clone Repo